Katherine Cavallo, UKCP Accredited Psychotherapist

 As an independent psychotherapist, I initially worked with the Oxford Priory Wellbeing Centre before founding my own independent systemic and relational psychotherapy service, which quickly flourished.
 In 2020 the service developed a range of online options enabling clients to connect with each other and access therapy remotely across the UK and globally, and now offers an entirely remote service.

-In recent years, I have become an active member of the Association of Family and Systemic Psychotherapy (AFT) Independent Practitioners Network: Aspens.
-Having acted as a member of the AFT Court Related Work Group, as well as accepting independent clients, I often work alongside statutory and family law services, providing freelance social care funded & court ordered therapy.
+As an active member of the Association of Family and Systemic Psychotherapy (AFST) Independent Practitioners Network: Aspens and AFSTs Court Related Work Group I often provide therapy alongside statutory and family law services, funded by social care services or mandated in court proceedings.

-- MA Systemic Family Psychotherapy, Tavistock and Portman Clinic, London
+- MA Systemic Family Psychotherapy, The Tavistock and Portman Clinic, London

-- PGD Systemic Family Practice (Eating Disorders), Reading University
+- PGD Systemic Family Practice (Eating Disorders), University of Reading

-- PGC Applied Systemic Theory, Tavistock and Portman Clinic, London
+- PGC Applied Systemic Theory, The Tavistock and Portman Clinic, London

 - PGC Teaching and Assessment, Oxford Brookes University